Foods That Can Prevent Glaucoma: A Complete Guide to Eye-Healthy Nutrition

 V. Dietary Tips for Glaucoma Patients

-To maintain eye health and lower the risk of glaucoma:
+To support eye health and reduce the risk of glaucoma, follow these tips:

-- Maintain a healthy body weight by exercising regularly.
+- Maintain a healthy body weight through regular exercise.

-- Avoid smoking and limit excessive alcohol intake.
+- Avoid smoking and limit alcohol consumption to protect your eyes.

 VI.
-Importance of Consulting with a Healthcare or Eye Care Professional
+Importance of Consulting a Healthcare or Eye Care Professional